drbergman/PhysiPKPD/README.md

 ### Miscellaneous parameters
 The following are user parameters that provide some control over how the dynamics are solved.
-Currently, the only (non-SBML) PK and PD models implemented in PhysiPKPD are readily solved using analytic techniques.
+Currently, all (non-SBML) PK and PD models implemented in PhysiPKPD are readily solved using analytic techniques.
 By informal observation, the analytic methods are not slower than numerical methods.
 If anything the analtyic methods are faster.
 Therefore, all simulations use analytic solutions.